urish/ZlSound/documentation/index.md

 The ZLSound module allows you to play sounds with minimal (unnoticeable) latency.
 You can also set looping points, control volume, change pitch and pan.

+## Important NOTICE

+Use real devices when testing your applications.
+The simulator is no substitute for the real thing.
+In our some of our tests, the simulator had clicks and cracks in the sound, while the real device always played the sounds smoothly.

+If you don't have an apple developer license yet, and you want to experience the performance of this module on a real device, you can download our [Free Pan-Flute Application](http://itunes.apple.com/us/app/zampona/id448009267?mt=8) from the App Store.

 ## Android version

 An android version is currently not available.
 If there will be enough community interest, however, we will